Pennsylvania Historic Preservation Incentive Tax Credit Program

 Potential applicants are advised to review the program guidelines to understand the eligibility requirements, application process, review process, program limitations, and the procedure to reserve and claim tax credits.

 - Applicants can access DCED's Single Application System to open and prepare an application for submission.
-The application must not be electronically submitted Tuesday, October 1, 2019.
+The application must not be electronically submitted before Thursday, October 1, 2020.
 Applications submitted prior to this date will not be accepted for PA HPTC consideration and the applicant will need to re-apply with a new application anytime on or after this date.

 - Please note there is a $100 application fee.
 Please review the instructions in the Program Addenda section of the ESA application for instructions on the application fee.

 - Please review the PA Historic Preservation Tax Credit program overview on DCED's website.

 - Qualified taxpayers must apply through DCED's electronic Single Application system.

 - Applicants also much submit the PHMC Historic Preservation Certification Supplemental Application to certify that the applicant has:

 - All complete applications will be reviewed on a first-come, first-served basis by date received.

 - The PHMC application is available within DCED's Single Application system or can be downloaded from the tax credit section of the PHMC website.
 The PHMC application forms must be uploaded to the Single Application system and, if necessary, supporting documents are submitted in hard copy form by mail/parcel delivery to DCED.